Skip to content

 Fins

-A metal bucket or basket with a diameter of about 40 cm, often attached to a matt of some sort.
+A metal bucket or basket with a diameter of about 40 cm.
 It’s weighted so it sinks to the bottom of the pool.